FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 [guide-level-explanation]: #guide-level-explanation

+Diagnostics will be displayed in different clients.
+E.g.:

+- `forc` CLI output.
+- VS Code hints.
+- VS Code compiler output.
+- VS Code Problems.

+Each client can choose which part of diagnostic to show and how.

-When using `forc` via command line Sway programmers will get detailed diagnostics consisting of the following elements:
+When using `forc` CLI Sway programmers will get detailed diagnostics consisting of the following elements:

 - _Level_: Error or Warning.
 - _Code_: Unique code of the diagnostic.